fbohz/fbohz.github.io/_posts/2020-09-07-unix_cheatsheet.markdown

 - `~/.bash_profile`
   - The ~/.bash_profile is a list of Unix commands that are run every time we open our terminal, usually with a different command on every line.
   - One of the most common commands used in a ~/.bash_profile is the alias command, which creates a shorter name for a command.
 E.g. `alias docs='cd ~/Documents'` now you can use it with `docs`.
-- *differences in files*
+- *Differences in files*
   - `diff`: `diff first.txt second.txt`
   - We could also compare differing lines in a side-by-side comparison using sdiff: `sdiff four.txt six.txt`
   - we could do checksum with `md5 `.
 E.g. `md5 states.txt`.
 Same with `shasum`.
-- using pipes `|`: The pipe allows us to take the output of a command, which would normally be printed to the console, and use it as the input to another command.
+- Using pipes `|`: The pipe allows us to take the output of a command, which would normally be printed to the console, and use it as the input to another command.
 It’s like fitting an actual pipe between the end of one program and connecting it to the top of another program.
 You use it with `grep`.
   - E.g. count all names that end in vowel: `grep "[aeiou]$" index.html | wc -l`
-- *makefile*
+- `makefile`
   - You would get all files then cd into directory, get a makefile and run make.
   - E.g. `cd ~/Documents/Bio makefile install.make`

-**Reminders, Tips**
+**One Last Word...**
-- using `echo`
+- Use `echo`
   - `echo "hi!" >> sample.txt` 

-## Resources
+## Continue Your Learning
 Read this [article](https://www.digitalocean.com/community/tutorials/basic-linux-navigation-and-file-management).